-In R.A.V., for example, the ordinance at issue criminalized "fighting words" that the speaker "knows or has reasonable grounds to know arouses anger, alarm or resentment in others on the basis of race, color, creed, religion or gender."
+In R.A.V., for example, the ordinance at issue criminalized "fighting words" that the speaker "knows or has reasonable grounds to know arouse[] anger, alarm or resentment in others on the basis of race, color, creed, religion or gender."
 505 U.S. at 380-81.
 The Court made clear that even though "fighting words" are generally unprotected by the First Amendment, the Government may not choose to criminalize only a subset of unprotected speech using content- or viewpoint-based discrimination.
 Id. at 391-94.
 As the Supreme Court elaborated in Virginia v.
 Black, the Government may only make such distinctions within a category of speech that is generally unprotected when the distinction is drawn for the same reasons that the category of speech is unprotected as a general matter.
 538 U.S. 343, 361-63 (2003).
 Thus, in Black, burning a cross with the intent to intimidate could be criminalized because the category of "true threats" is unprotected precisely because of its intimidating nature, and burning a cross is simply one especially pernicious mode of intimidating speech.
 Id. at 363.

-I.C. § 18-7042 is more like R.A.V. than Black, in that it criminalizes a subset of misrepresentations made to gain employment with an agricultural production facility with the intent to cause economic or other injury.
-Illustrated simply, an animal rights protestor who misrepresents his past employment, and is hired at a facility with the purpose of exposing unlawful animal abuse and shutting the plant down, can be prosecuted.
-An individual who lies about past employment simply to get a paying job cannot; nor could an animal industry supporter, who similarly misrepresents his past with the goal of videotaping pristine conditions to further public support of agriculture.
-Unlike the statute in Black, such viewpoint discrimination cannot be justified by the reason fraud may be proscribed in the first place.

-Because I.C. § 18-7042 does not single out a type of fraud that is particularly pernicious, see Black, 538 U.S. at 363, but rather proscribes misrepresentations distinguishable only in that they support a specific viewpoint, the law discriminates, and must be subjected to strict scrutiny.
+Section 76-6-112(2)(c) is more like R.A.V. than Black, in that it criminalizes a subset of misrepresentations made to gain employment with an agricultural production facility with the intent to record sounds or images from the agricultural operation.
+Illustrated simply, an animal rights protestor who misrepresents his past employment, and is hired at a facility with the purpose of exposing unlawful animal abuse, can be prosecuted.
+An otherwise "earnest employee" who lies about his resume simply to get a paying job, and then later decides to "document[] animal abuse or health and safety violations inside an agricultural facility through audio and video recordings," cannot be prosecuted under Section (2)(c).
+Defs.
+MSJ Br. at 21-22.
+(This rather obviously demonstrates that the supposed safety concerns cited in defense of Sections (2)(a), (c) and (d), Defs.
+MSJ Br. at 16-18, are not to be taken seriously.2) Unlike the statute in Black, such viewpoint discrimination cannot be justified by the reason fraud may be proscribed in the first place.
+Because section 76-6-112 does not single out a type of fraud that is particularly pernicious, see Black, 538 U.S. at 363, but rather proscribes misrepresentations distinguishable only in that they support a specific viewpoint, the law discriminates, and must be subjected to strict scrutiny.